 Visiting the Natural History Museum in London with children

-If you are coming to London with your family and you have 2 or 3 hours to spare, then we recommend you to visit the Natural History Museum with your children as they offer many activities for children and the museum is designed for them as well.
+If you are visiting London with your family and you have 2 or 3 hours to spare, then we recommend you to visit the Natural History Museum with your children as they offer many activities for children and the museum is designed for them as well.

 Dino Snores for Kids: From time to time they organise special nights for kids and parents, the “Dino Snores for Kids” where you can stay overnight in the museum with sleeping bags in the main gallery, right under the blue whale skeleton, which we think is pretty cool.
 The price is usually £60 per person and on the museum’s official website you can check the dates and book (for children aged 7-11).